apache/druid/docs/ingestion/input-sources.md

 ## Azure input source

-:::info
+:::info Required extension

-You need to include the [`druid-azure-extensions`](../development/extensions-core/azure.md) as an extension to use the Azure input source.
+To use the Azure input source, load the extension [`druid-azure-extensions`](../development/extensions-core/azure.md) in your `common.runtime.properties` file.
 :::

 The Azure input source (that uses the type `azureStorage`) reads objects directly from Azure Blob store or Azure Data Lake sources.
 You can